 ARTICLE 16 - OVERTIME

 16.1 The Employer may require employees to perform work in excess of their regularly assigned hours and employees shall be given as much advance notice as possible.
-All time worked by an employee before and after his regular shift on Monday to Friday inclusive except as provided in the HOURS OF WORK clause and all hours worked on Saturday and Sunday, shall be paid for at the rate of double (2x) time, (except as provided in the Schedules attached hereto).
+All time worked by an employee before and after their regular shift on Monday to Friday inclusive except as provided in the HOURS OF WORK clause and all hours worked on Saturday and Sunday, shall be paid for at the rate of double (2x) time, (except as provided in the Schedules attached hereto).
 Double (2x) time shall continue for hours worked until the employee has eight (8) consecutive hours off.

 ARTICLE 17 - SHIFT WORK